 Utilizing a proper pecking cycle strategy when drilling is important to both the life of your tool and its performance in your part.
-Recommended pecking cycles vary depending on the drill being used, the material you’re machining, and your desired final product.
+Recommended cycles vary depending on the drill being used, the material you’re machining, and your desired final product.

 What are Pecking Cycles?